margarineeee/margarineeee/README.md

 <h4 align=center>☆for pony town</h4>
 <p align="center">~ prefer w2i if i'm with someone ~ c+h is okay! ~ <b>dni</b> if i get uncomfy during int ~</p>
 <p align="center">i have ponies from varying fandoms!! currently trying to make more
+<p align="center">feel free to int! i'm open to chatting when i'm active
 <hr>
 <p align="left">that would be all! thanks for taking the time to read ♡
 <p align="left">if you want to reach out! | discord: margarinee